aaarf404/Recipe-Rating-Prediction/README.md

 For our baseline model, we are utilizing a decision tree classifier and split the data points into training and test sets.
 The model included **seven quantitative features**: calories, total fat percentage daily value (PDV), sugar PDV, sodium PDV, protein PDV, saturated fat PDV, and carbohydrates PDV.
 Since all features were numerical, no nominal variables required one-hot encoding.
 To ensure a more stable and accurate model, numerical features were standardized using StandardScaler() before training.

-The baseline model achieved an overall accuracy of 87.64%, but a closer look at the F1-scores revealed major shortcomings.
+The baseline model achieved an **overall accuracy** of 87.64%, but a closer look at the **F1-scores** revealed major shortcomings.
 The model performed well on High ratings (F1 = 0.93) but performed poorly on Medium (F1 = 0.02) and Low (F1 = 0.00).
 This means that while the model correctly classified most High ratings, it almost completely failed to distinguish Medium and Low ratings, likely because of severe class imbalance.
 As a result, while the accuracy appears high, the model is not useful for predicting lower-rated recipes, which limits its practical value.

 ## Final Model

+For the final model, we use seven numerical features, unchanged from our baseline model, that are likely to impact predicted rating: calories, total fat percentage daily value (PDV), sugar PDV, sodium PDV, protein PDV, saturated fat PDV, and carbohydrates PDV.
+These features were chosen because they reflect healthiness, dietary preferences, and perceived recipe quality, which can all affect user satisfaction.

+- "calories"

+Users may favor recipes with a certain calorie range.
+Low-calorie recipes might be preferred by health-conscious individuals, while high-calorie recipes could be rated higher if they are perceived as more indulgent.

+- "total_fat_PDV"

+Fat content contributes to flavor and texture.
+Recipes with too little fat might be seen as bland, while excessive fat may lead to lower ratings from health-conscious users.

+- "sugar_PDV"

+Sweetness can enhance appeal, but excessive sugar might lead to lower ratings due to health concerns.
+This is particularly relevant for desserts vs. savory dishes.

+- "sodium_PDV"

+Saltiness can influence taste perception.
+While some sodium is essential for flavor, overly salty dishes may receive lower ratings.

+- "protein PDV"

+High-protein recipes may appeal to athletes and health-conscious users.
+Low-protein dishes may be perceived as lacking substance, affecting ratings.

+- "saturated fat PDV"

+While saturated fat contributes to taste and texture, excessive amounts may lead to lower ratings due to health concerns.

+- "carbohydrates PDV"

+Carbs contribute to satiety and energy content.
+Some users might prefer low-carb meals, while others might rate carb-heavy dishes higher based on their preferences.

+For the final model, a **Random Forest Classifier** was used instead of a single decision tree.
+This change helped to reduce overfitting and improve generalization by averaging multiple decision trees trained on different subsets of the data.
+Additionally, **hyperparameter tuning** was performed using RandomizedSearchCV, optimizing key parameters such as number of trees (n_estimators), tree depth (max_depth), minimum samples required for splitting (min_samples_split), and minimum samples per leaf (min_samples_leaf).
+The final model was trained with 100 trees, a max depth of 20, min_samples_split=2, and min_samples_leaf=1, and it used class balancing (class_weight='balanced') to improve the classification of underrepresented classes.

+The final Random Forest model achieved an **overall accuracy** of 91.39%, an improvement of 3.75 percentage points over the baseline model.
+More importantly, the **F1-score improved significantly across all categories**, with High increasing to 0.95, Medium improving to 0.55, and Low reaching 0.42.
+This indicates that the model was much better at distinguishing between different rating levels, particularly for Medium and Low ratings, which were previously misclassified almost entirely.
+These improvements confirm that the additional features helped capture important aspects of recipe complexity, and that Random Forest’s ability to handle imbalanced data improved classification performance across all rating categories.

 ## Fairness Analysis